Nexenta/edgex_pyconnector/docs/source/edgex_access.rst

 edgex_config
 edgex_store
 edgex_object
-edgex_task

 edgex_access
-        - Access S3 stores using the AWS S3 protocol
+        - Access S3 stores using the AWS S3 protocol using primary API for list, exists, get, put, info, delete

 edgex_config
         - Describe the confguration for all the S3 stores and Local Store load_file